 As if this wasn’t enough, the 3D20 also includes a one-year warranty and access to a responsive, US-based customer support line.
 Reliable, high-quality prints, safety as a top priority, and exceptional customer support?
 What more could you ask for?
 How about a full-color touchscreen?
 Oh wait, that’s included too.

 Best 3D Printer for Beginners: The Verdict

 While all of the printers mentioned above are excellent for beginners, you’re probably wondering which is the best overall, especially since you’ve seen how advanced some 3D printers can be.
 Well, it wasn’t easy but we finally came to the decision that the FlashForge Finder is better for most users.

-Our reasoning is simple: it’s an affordable, reliable printer that offers a good degree of freedom without being overwhelming to novices.
+Our reasoning is simple: it’s an inexpensive, reliable printer that offers a good degree of freedom without being overwhelming to novices.
 Not only that but with automatic calibration, it takes the busywork out of printing.
 This makes it more appealing to kids, but also helps prevent user frustration, which is never a bad thing.